attishaj/Video_Store_PLSQL_Package/README.md

     d.
 The value of p_video_checkout_date is greater than the current date.

     e.
 Checkout periods are determined by the values in the MAXIMUM_CHECKOUT_DAYS column.
 The due date is p_video_checkout_date plus the corresponding MAXIMUM_CHECKOUT_DAYS.
-Hard coding (e.g., 3, 7, or 14) is not allowed.

     f.
 A member may have up to seven (7) copies checked out at any one time.